jrastogi1349342/strongsort_node/README.md

     * I use the same neighbor management module as the Swarm SLAM repository, though I assumed that all agents would remain in range at all times.
 Future work involves being more faithful to the original Swarm SLAM  repository to accurately send all messages to all other agents, regardless of if they are in range or out of range of any other subset of agents at any time.
     * I implemented two different strategies for broker selection:
         * Highest `robot_id` in range
-            * Swarm SLAM uses the lowest `robot_id` in range, and since the computationally expensive part in both algorithms requires at least two agents, this guarantees the brokers are not the same for Swarm SLAM and
+            * Swarm SLAM uses the lowest `robot_id` in range, and since the computationally expensive part in both algorithms requires at least two agents, this guarantees the brokers are not the same for Swarm SLAM and this repository.
         * Most CPU usage available
             * The clustering process is currently primarily CPU intensive.
 It is not parallelized, and each agent already has the detections in RAM.
     * I chose a Disjoint Set data structure because each detection cannot be associated with multiple agents at once.